The Zeteyn Manual

 Where to find checkpoints

-Look at the right edge of the Chat panel.
-You will see a vertical strip of small dots, one per conversation floor.
-Checkpoint markers appear as diamond shapes — distinct from the regular floor dots.
-Hover over any diamond to see when it was created and what triggered it.
+Look at the right edge of the screen.
+You will see a vertical strip of small round dots, one per conversation floor.
+Floors that have a checkpoint attached are shown in a different colour (indigo), the same round shape as the other dots, not a special icon.
+The current floor is a solid white dot.
+Hover over any dot to see the floor number, and for a checkpoint the reason it was created and when.

 Rolling back

-- Hover over the checkpoint diamond in the right-edge navigation.
+- Hover over an indigo checkpoint dot in the right-edge navigation.

 Never rolled back: PDFs and files in the Evidence Vault (these are permanent by